Carpal Tunnel Syndrome

 - Numbness, tingling in first three fingers

-- Hand numbness, tingling when holding onto a phone, book, steering wheel
+- Hand numbness, tingling when holding onto a book, phone or steering wheel

 - Numbness and burning of hands at night